Githorex/ShellSmith/Git-Client-Windows/README.md

    ```

 3. **Shortcut:**
-   - Download the InstallGit.bat script and just double tab/click on it.
+   - Please download the InstallGit.bat script and double-click it to execute.

 ## **Feedback & Support**

-For any issues or feedback, please feel free to reach out through the [GitHub Issues page](https://github.com/OpenDevHive/OpenDevOpsHive-SetupKit/issues).
+For any issues or feedback, please feel free to reach out through the [GitHub Issues page](https://github.com/Githorex/ShellSmith/issues).
 Your input is valuable for improving this tool.